anna-sage/minotaur-birthday/README.md

 - Cons: Significant overhead can impact runtime, although this is somewhat implementation/scenario dependent.

 Chosen strategy:<br>
-My implementation uses a TTAS spin lock.
+My implementation uses a CLH queue spin lock.
 My reasons for doing so are outlined in the "Experimental Evaluation" section below.

 ### Correctness
 A correct implementation ensures mutual exclusion.
 My solution uses a spin lock that threads must